 One crucial difference between the definition used here and the one used in the national study is that ours does not include traditional agriculture, due the intention of capturing the higher value-added elements of the sector.
 It should be noted that traditional agriculture dominates activity in the wider sector nationally and in proportional terms is an even greater contributor in Somerset.
-In 2016, agriculture, hunting and related activities contributed £2.69m to the Somerset economy, or 1.3% of total economic output in the county.
-In proportional terms, this is 2.69 times the contribution it makes nationally.
-The same activities also account for more than 10,000 jobs, or 4.5% of all employment.
+In 2020, agriculture, hunting and related activities contributed £258.7m to the Somerset economy, or 2.4% of total economic output in the county.
+The same activities also account for more than 12,020 jobs, or 5.4% of all employment.
 Traditional agricultural activities are typically lower value added.
-Productivity in 2016 was £14,500 (GVA/FTE), compared to £17,700 nationally.
+Productivity in 2020 was £21,530 (GVA/FTE), compared to £23,380 nationally.

-Excluding traditional agriculture, agritech industries contributed £0.58m (GVA) to the Somerset economy in 2016.
-This equates to 0.6% of total output and 0.58 times the concentration seen at the national level.
-Given the much greater proportional contribution of traditional agriculture in Somerset (see above) this suggests a potential agritech growth opportunity for the county.
+Excluding traditional agriculture, agritech industries contributed £79.9m (GVA) to the Somerset economy in 2020, this equates to 0.7% of total output.
+Somerset has a much greater proportional contribution of traditional agriculture (see above) this suggests a potential agritech growth opportunity for the county.

-Excluding traditional agriculture, a significant contributor to employment in Somerset (see above), this sector accounted for 1,335 full-time equivalent (FTE) jobs.
-In proportional terms, this is 0.65 times as many jobs as contributed nationally.
+Excluding traditional agriculture, a significant contributor to employment in Somerset (see above), this sector accounted for 1166 full-time equivalent (FTE) jobs.
+This is 0.5% of all jobs in Somerset.
 Roughly half of these jobs were in South Somerset and a further quarter in Sedgemoor.

-Excluding traditional agriculture, productivity in this sector in 2016 was £53,470 in GVA/FTE terms.
-This is narrowly higher than average productivity for the county (£50,460).
-Nationally, productivity for the same activities was 27% higher at £67,870, which means the gap in productivity for this sector is greater than the 14% gap seen in overall productivity between Somerset and national figures.
+Excluding traditional agriculture, productivity in this sector in 2020 was £68,510 in GVA/FTE terms.
+Nationally, productivity for the same activities was higher at £88,600.